dgrr/fastws/README.md

 }
 ```

-After this point you can handle your awesome websocket connection.
+After this point you can handle your awesome WebSocket connection.
 The connection is automatically
 [closed](https://github.com/dgrr/fastws/blob/master/upgrader.go#L137)
 by fastws when you exit your handler.
 YES!
 You are able to close